 ethereum API that identifies the users of web3-compatible browsers (like MetaMask users), and whenever you request a transaction signature (like

-eth_signTypedData, or others), MetaMask will prompt the user in as comprehensible a way as possible, allowing them to be informed, you to have a simple API, and attackers left trying to phish individual users rather than performing mass hacks, although DNS hacks can still be used for phishing en masse.
+eth_signTypedData, or others), MetaMask will prompt the user in as comprehensible a way as possible.
+This keeps users informed, and leaves attackers left trying to phish individual users rather than performing mass hacks (although DNS hacks can still be used for phishing en masse (opens new window)).

-MetaMask comes pre-loaded with nice and fast connections to the Ethereum blockchain and several test networks via our friends at Infura.
-This allows users to get started without synchronizing a full node, while still providing the option to upgrade their security the blockchain provider of their choice over time.
+MetaMask comes pre-loaded with fast connections to the Ethereum blockchain and several test networks via our friends at Infura (opens new window).
+This allows you to get started without synchronizing a full node, while still providing the option to upgrade your security and use the blockchain provider of your choice.

-Today, MetaMask is compatible with any blockchain that exposes an Ethereum Compatible JSON RPC API (opens new window), including custom and private blockchains.
+Today, MetaMask is compatible with any blockchain that exposes an Ethereum-compatible JSON RPC API (opens new window), including custom and private blockchains.
 For development, we recommend running a test blockchain like Ganache (opens new window).

-We’re aware that there are constantly more and more private blockchains that people are interested in connecting MetaMask to, and we are continuously building towards easier and easier integration with these many options (opens new window).
+We’re aware that there are constantly new private blockchains that people are interested in connecting MetaMask to, and we are building towards easier integration with these many options (opens new window).